igabriel85/maap-jupyter-ascend/README.md

-# Docker container for MAAP Eclipse Che workspace
+# Docker container for MAAP Eclipse Che Jupyter workspace

 This repository contains the Dockerfile and associated files for building a Docker container for the MAAP Eclipse Che workspace.
 It is based on the Universal developer image UBI8 provided by Red Hat.